krb5/krb5/doc/rst_source/krb_admins/appl_servers/keytabs.rst

 -k[eytab] *keytab*                                Use keytab as the keytab file.
 Otherwise, *ktadd* will use the default keytab file (*/etc/krb5.keytab*).
 -e *"enc:salt..."*                                Uses the specified list of enctype-salttype pairs for setting the key of the principal.
 The quotes are necessary if there are multiple enctype-salttype pairs.
 This will not function against kadmin daemons earlier than krb5-1.2.
 See :ref:`Supported_Encryption_Types_and_Salts` for all possible values.
 -q                                                Run in quiet mode.
 This causes *ktadd* to display less verbose information. principal | -glob *principal expression*          Add principal, or all principals matching principal expression to the keytab.
-The rules for principal expression are the same as for the kadmin list_principals (see :ref:`get_list_princs`) command.
+The rules for principal expression are the same as for the kadmin :ref:`list_principals` command.
 ============================================= =================================================================

 Here is a sample session, using configuration files that enable only *des-cbc-crc* encryption.
 (The line beginning with => is a continuation of the previous line.)::